 The eastern ridge was also defended by a wall that surrounded it by all sides.
 A section of the peripheral wall is seen along the trail, near a new excavation section.

 A residential structure was excavated near the eastern wall.
 The archaeologists revealed a house with walls and floor decorated with colorful frescos.
 On the floor they found a skeleton of a man, with arrowheads beside him, evidence of the Roman assault.

 (f) Southern ridge:

 The majority of ancient Yodfat, destroyed by the Roman army, are spread along the southern ridge.
-It is illustrated here on the right, marked with a yellow square.
+It is illustrated here on the illustration, marked with a yellow square.